Getting a Second Opinion Can Save You a Fortune

-It’s impossible to be an expert in every area of life, which means that we all have to rely on the expertise of others to help us solve problems from time to time.
+We all have to rely on the expertise of others to help us solve problems from time to time.
 All too often, though, the people that we turn to for insight stand to gain financially from us taking their advice.

 1) Home Mortgages

 Different brokers have access to different types of loan products, and some organizations might judge your creditworthiness differently than others.
-I’ve saved thousands of dollars over the years by shopping around for the very best mortgage deals offered from multiple companies.You should never sign on the dotted line for a mortgage until you're sure that you’re getting the very best deal available.
+I’ve saved thousands of dollars over the years by getting a second opinion — and sometimes a third, fourth and fifth opinion — when shopping for mortgages.
+You should never commit to a mortgage until you’re sure it’s the very best deal available.You should never commit to a mortgage until you're sure it's the very best deal available. tweet this!

 2) Home Repairs

 If you own a home, you have to repair the things that will inevitably break down.
 Sometimes these are little things, like unclogging a drain.
 Other times, they’ll be major ordeals, such as replacing your roof or your heating and air conditioning system.
 The bigger the job, the more important getting a second opinion becomes.

 Getting good information in the world of home repair may be even more important than in home mortgages.
 Because the home repair industry is full of a wide variety of contractors and characters.
 Many are very good, but some don’t do quality work.
 Most are honest, but some will take advantage of you.

 When you have a big job coming, you should never hire the first person who gives you an estimate.
 I saved around $1,000 on an HVAC replacement a few years back by taking the time to shop around, ask detailed questions and negotiate with my providers.

 Repairs are an inevitable part of owning a car.
 There are plenty of companies out there that want to help you fix your car.
 But the quality of service they offer — and the prices they charge — can vary wildly.